 Touchy in Off the Hook: “Sometimes, I think my life has meaning.”

 Mumbai Traps is a collection of plays that you will not regret buying.
-Reading them bought me the sounds and sights of a city I haven’t been to.
+Reading them bought me the sounds and sights of Mumbai city, which I haven’t been to.
 Although some plays felt more satisfying than others, most tickled the sombre parts of my mind, which crave surrealism and philosophy.
 Until you catch the production of these plays, the next best thing is to indulge in reading them.
 Through the carefully crafted details, you enjoy the eccentricities of “Maximum City” Mumbai, and the lives of its people.